Core Objects:

 Evaluation Focus:

-Focus on the "uniformity" and "integrity" of panel-level light emission.
-Identify optical defects caused by process deviations in array production (e.g., evaporation precision, mask alignment) to provide a basis for panel grading (e.g., Grade A/B).
+Focus on the uniformity and integrity of panel-level light emission.
+Identify optical defects caused by process variations in array manufacturing (e.g., evaporation precision, mask alignment), providing a basis for panel classification and grading (e.g., Grade A/B).

 Core Objects: